jsoconno/architectures/README.md

 Note that objects on the Graph are created in the reverse order that they are found in the code.
 This is not always something you have to consider, but keep in mind it can have an impact on the final layout.
 In particular for larger, more complex diagrams.

-Cluster and Group objects accept the following optional arguments:
+Cluster objects accept the following optional arguments:
 * `label (str)` - the label given to the Cluster or Group
+* `hide_border (bool)` - a flag that determines whether to make the cluster background and border invisible
 * `**attrs` - keyword arguments that are used to pass attributes to the Cluster or Group to override defaults

-If no label is given, Clusters and Groups will appear without a label.
+If no label is given, Clusters will appear without a label.

 For more information on available Node attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).

 ### Part 5 - Connecting Nodes and Clusters
-A collection of Nodes, Clusters, and Groups might not be all that useful by themselves.
+A collection of Clusters and Nodes might not be all that useful by themselves.
 To start defining relationships, you will want to draw lines between them.
 This can be done using the `Edge` and `Flow` objects.

-It is important to assign Nodes, Clusters, and Groups to a variable so they can be referenced when drawing Edges or Flows.
+It is important to assign Clusters and Nodes to a variable so they can be referenced when drawing Edges or Flows.

 The example below shows several different scenarios and builds on the previous example in Part 4.